 Smell

-It smells faintly of almonds, and each time I use it, it evokes a memory of the time when I was growing up back in Malaysia and how I used to love the hot almond milk tea from a particular street vendor.
+It smells faintly of almonds, and each time I use it, it evokes a memory of when I was growing up in Malaysia and how I used to love the hot almond milk tea from a particular street vendor.
 Not only did it have a comforting smell of almonds, but it also tasted divine.
-Yummmm….
+Yum….

 After a bit, the smell disappears, so do not worry about those who dislike fragrances in their products.